Cosmin1907/play-blackjack/README.md

 ## Technologies Used

 ### Languages

 [Python](https://www.python.org/)

-### Python Libraries
+### Python Libraries and Modules

-[Random](https://docs.python.org/3/library/random.html) - A Python library used to generate random integers in the game.
+[Random](https://docs.python.org/3/library/random.html) - The random module provides functions for generating random numbers and making random selections in Python.

+[Pyfiglet](https://pypi.org/project/pyfiglet/) - Pyfiglet is a Python library for generating ASCII art text with various font styles.

+[Copy](https://docs.python.org/3/library/copy.html) - The copy module offers functions for creating copies of objects in Python, both shallow and deep copies.

+[OS](https://docs.python.org/3/library/os.html) - The os module provides functions for interacting with the operating system, such as file handling and system commands, in a portable way.

+[Time](https://docs.python.org/3/library/time.html) - The time module offers functions for working with time-related operations, such as measuring time intervals and handling timestamps, in Python.

+[Colorama](https://pypi.org/project/colorama/) - Colorama is a Python library that simplifies adding colored output and styling to terminal text.

 ### Programs & Libraries

 - [Git](https://git-scm.com/) -  Git was used through the Gitpod terminal to commit to Git and push to GitHub.
 - [GitHub](https://github.com/) - All code for the site is stored on GitHub after being pushed from Git.
 - [Heroku](https://id.heroku.com/login) - Used for hosting the game.
-- [Patorjk ASCII Art Generator](https://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20) - The ASCII art used in the game was generated with this app.
+- [ASCII]() - The ASCII art used in the game was generated with this app.
 - [PEP8 Online Validator](https://pep8ci.herokuapp.com/) - Validation of Python code was done with PEP8 Online.

 ## Deployment